rloutlaw/JavaSDKDocs/outlawSDKDocs/intellij.md

 ---
 # Get started with Azure development with Java and IntelliJ

-This guide walks you through creating a command line tool with IntelliJ that connects to Azure and lists virtual machines in a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).
+This guide walks you through creating a small command line tool with IntelliJ that lists your virtual machines in Azure.

 ## Prerequisites